eclipse/packages/homepage/prereqs.md

 You will need an installation of Helm on the machine which is used to deploy the packages.
 You can find installation instructions for Helm in the Helm documentation under [Installing Helm](https://helm.sh/docs/using_helm/#installing-helm).

+The required Helm version is 3.1 or later.

 ### Repository

 The Eclipse IoT Packages projects publishes a Helm chart repository for Eclipse IoT projects.